ryanwaite28/safestar-server/README.md

 You can use your own credentials.
 If you don't have your own, you can use the DEV server where it has all the needed env variables set: [https://rmw-safestar-server-dev.herokuapp.com/]()

 The Front End (Angular) - [https://github.com/ryanwaite28/safestar-client]()

 The Mobile App (Expo React Native) - [https://github.com/ryanwaite28/safestar-mobile]()

 I want this app to be developed and maintained by anyone and everyone interested, essentially a community effort.

-The Enviroment Variables Needed (these go into a .env file in the project root):
+The Enviroment Variables Needed (all needs a value; none should be blank. these go into a .env file in the project root):

 APP_NAME=SafeStar